Mourners say long queue to see the Queen lying in state is ‘worth it’ - NewsBreak

 The queue to reach the Queen’s coffin took some mourners more than nine hours to complete but many said the long wait was worth it.

-At one point during the second night of the Queen’s lying in state, those lining up in the queue which hugged the south banks of the River Thames were told the wait time had swelled to 14 hours.
+At one point during the first full day of Queen Elizabeth II lying in state in Westminster Hall volunteers along the route, which hugged the south banks of the River Thames , said there could be another 10-12 hours to go from Tower Bridge.

 Mourners said there was “breath-taking” serenity awaiting them in Westminster Hall where “you could hear a pin drop” in the silence.